Skip to Main Content

 4. Know where to find academic resources

 • Although Google is an accessible search engine to start from, we recommend finding resources from SMU Libraries that offer a wide range of databases and research guides that are relevant to your learning.
-If you're still facing difficulties, you can consider consulting the library's Research Librarians or peer-tutors depending on your faculty.
+If you're still facing difficulties, you can consider consulting our librarians or the peer-tutors within your school.

 Taking notes in a traditional class setup never gets old, so what are some ways to do so?